How to Set Up Your Amazon Fire TV Box

 Preparing Your Wi-Fi Connection

-Once you prepared the hardware, you will need to set up your Internet connection.
-This will allow you to connect to all of your multimedia accounts, make online purchases, stream movies and do so much more.
+Once you have prepared the hardware, you will need to set up your Internet connection.
+This will allow you to connect to all of your multimedia accounts, make online purchases, stream movies, and do so much more.

 Step One: Settings

-Find the settings menu on your Amazon Fire TV, and then choose System, and choose Network.
-Once you are taken to the Network page, your device will automatically begin scanning for nearby Wi-Fi connections for you to choose from.
+Find the Settings menu on your Amazon Fire TV, select System, then choose Network.
+Once on the Network page, your device will automatically scan for nearby Wi-Fi connections for you to choose from.

 Step Two: Choose